 Read more

-The course, although directed towards woodland management and will also cover how native woods are managed and perpetuated.
+The course, although directed towards woodland management, will also cover how native woods are managed and perpetuated.
 It will look at coppicing and other management practices and ride management; the reproduction of trees; Parkland and ancient tree management, tree decline and premature deaths.
 This course will be of interest to woodland owners, managers, foresters, contractors, parkland owners, owners and managers of ancient trees, historians, biologist, and anyone concerned with the management and conservation of woodlands.
 This course is run in memory of Professor Oliver Rackham who led the course for many years.

-About the Tutor
+About the tutor

 Gary Battell, Simon Leatherdale and Dr Jonathan Spencer MBE